istio/cni/test/README.md

 project.
 Each node in the Kubernetes cluster is actually a docker container hosted on the CircleCI job's "remote" docker instance.
-In order to run the Istio e2e_simple tests against that environment, a e2e_runner container is run within the same network namespace as the kubernetes master node container.
+In order to run the Istio e2e_simple tests against that environment, a e2e_runner container is run within the same network namespace as the Kubernetes master node container.
 The e2e_runner image is based on the Istio circleci image containing golang, helm, kubectl, the istio/istio repo, and a simple script that runs the e2e_simple job with the Istio CNI enabled.

-The following illustrates the CircleCI job container relationship with the "remote" docker containers--kubernetes on DinD cluster containers and the e2e_runner container.
+The following illustrates the CircleCI job container relationship with the "remote" docker containers--Kubernetes on DinD cluster containers and the e2e_runner container.

 ![CircleCI e2e_dind job](images/istio_cni_circleci_e2e_test.svg)